nicholascar/dmn-ont/README.md

 <http://promsns.org/def/dmn>

 This ontology will be versioned alongside DMN so the first and current (as of June, 2017) version of this ontology is 1.1 in order to align with DMN 1.1.

+## Processing scripts
+Python 3.6 scripts are supplied to process the DMN XMI document into an OWL ontology.
+Those scripts are located in the [scripts/](scripts) folder.
+They only partly process the document and manual processing is required after script processing.

 ## Examples